meakbiyik/graphtester/docs/source/index.rst

 Graphtester is a Python package for comprehensive analysis of the theoretical capabilities of GNNs for various datasets, tasks, and scores, using and extension of the Weisfeiler-Lehman framework.

+You can read more about the theoretical background in our paper: https://arxiv.org/abs/2306.17482

-If you use Graphtester in your research, please cite the following paper:
+If you use Graphtester in your research, please cite:

 .. code-block:: none